Exosome Treatments Include:

 - Pulmonary Fibrosis

-The stem cells extracted from a patient have the potential to replace countless cells of the body, lung tissue included.
-These stem cells may heal the body by replacing ones plagued with disease, regenerating new cells, and suppressing the immune systems macrophage response which engulf and digest the dying cells of the lungs.
+The exosomes extracted from a patient have the potential to replace countless cells of the body, lung tissue included.
+These exosomes may heal the body by replacing ones plagued with disease, regenerating new cells, and suppressing the immune systems macrophage response which engulf and digest the dying cells of the lungs.

 If you have a respiratory condition, you have some — if not all — of the following:

 - Chronic Bronchitis